 Hiking Walking Trails

-We offer unique Hiking Walking Trails in the Overberg, Fynbos area of the Western Cape from Betty’s Bay along the Western Cape coast to and including the De Hoop Nature Reserve, This covers Stony Point Penguin colony and the spectacular Kogelberg Biosphere, Hermanus and the world famous Fernkloof Nature Reserve.
+We offer unique Hiking Walking Trails in the Overberg, Fynbos area of the Western Cape from Betty’s Bay along the Western Cape coast to and including the De Hoop Nature Reserve, This covers the famous Stony Point Penguin colony and the spectacular Kogelberg Biosphere, Hermanus and the world famous Fernkloof Nature Reserve.
 Extending along the coast past Cape Agulhas to the Brede River at Witsand.

 Kogelberg Hike, walking trails – We offer 5 Kogelberg guided day hikes, and 2 overnight trails – guided or unguided.